bigtreetech/docs/docs/Panda_Aura_A1mini.md

 ## Important Notes

-* Panda Aura A1 & A1mini include two models: Panda Aura A1 (for A1 printer) and Panda Aura A1mini (for A1mini printer), also referred to as Panda_Aura in some places.
-Please pay attention.
+* The Panda Aura product line consists of two dedicated models: the Panda Aura A1 for the A1 printer and the Panda Aura A1 mini for the A1 mini printer.
+Please be aware that the term "Panda_Aura" is often used as a collective name for both products.

-* Panda Aura A1 & A1mini only monitor the printer’s status and do not control the printer, so the functionality of Panda Aura A1 & A1mini will not be affected by Bambu firmware updates.
+* As the Panda Aura A1 and A1 mini are designed solely to monitor printer status and do not issue commands, their functionality remains independent and will not be affected by Bambu Lab firmware updates.
 For more information on affected and unaffected features, please refer to the [Bambu Lab Official Announcement](https://blog.bambulab.com/firmware-update-introducing-new-authorization-control-system-2/).

-* Panda Aura A1 & A1mini only supports connection to 2.4G Wi-Fi.
+* Panda Aura A1 & A1 mini only support connection to 2.4G Wi-Fi.

 * After connecting Panda Aura A1 & A1mini's AP hotspot in the setup interface, the Web UI interface will directly open.
 Due to permission issues on some phones, firmware uploads may not be possible on this page.
 Please visit the Web UI in a browser to upload files.